Your complete guide to zodiac cusps in astrology and what it means

 Astrology is not a science but a practice that has been followed, researched and perfected over the years.
 Contrary to popular belief, it is not just about making loose assumptions or adhering to baseless superstitions; in fact, most predictions are based on mathematical calculations.
 Whether you believe in the subject or view it as a casual interest, there are times when you might find your sun sign traits don’t entirely resonate with your own personality.
-This could lead you to consider the possibility that you fall under the category of zodiac cusp.
-So, let’s delve into what that means in detail.
+This could lead you to consider the possibility that you fall under the category of zodiac cusp based on your date of birth and the meaning behind it.

 What is a zodiac cusp?